atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Detection_Rules/sysmon_dhcp_calloutdll.md

 ```
 title: DHCP Callout DLL installation
+id: 9d3436ef-9476-4c43-acca-90ce06bdf33a
 status: experimental
-description: Detects the installation of a Callout DLL via CalloutDlls and CalloutEnabled parameter in Registry, which can be used to execute code in context of the DHCP server (restart required)
+description: Detects the installation of a Callout DLL via CalloutDlls and CalloutEnabled parameter in Registry, which can be used to execute code in context of the
+    DHCP server (restart required)
 references:
     - https://blog.3or.de/mimilib-dhcp-server-callout-dll-injection.html
     - https://technet.microsoft.com/en-us/library/cc726884(v=ws.10).aspx